tlacombe/homogeneousUROT/README.md

 This is an alpha version and is likely to be modified in the future.
 Any suggestion or feedback is welcome!

-We refer to the tutorial for a presentation of the mathematical concept behind this implementation.
+We refer to [the tutorial](https://github.com/tlacombe/homogeneousUROT/blob/master/tutorial_HUROT.ipynb) for a presentation of the mathematical concepts behind this implementation.

 ## Dependencies